TheEdgeOfTheWesternWorld/StoreFront/README.md

 #### Team comes together at 5:15pm to reconvene for the day and push all current work to the main branch
   - Each member shares back to the team about what they did today
   - The team plans to make styling consistent across all pages interms of header and color choice

+## Day 2:
+- Team Alpha Wolf Squadron met at the agreeded upon time of 9:00am

+#### Team focused on making styling consistent
+- The team updates all the styling on the pages for a consistent look.
+  - Makes the header more uniform in apperence
+  - Coordinates style of icons and tiles

+#### Team focus changes to JavaScript and making a MVP
+- Andrew works on the table on the merchant page
+- K'lan works on setting up the JavaScript for the checkout page table
+- Joey and Sam work on rendering the items Andrew adds to the total products